Punja/Solve/README.md

 # interface-impl-task

 Description:
 Implementation IsDictionary interface.
-Class should store words and count how many times word as added.
+Class should store words and count how many times word is added.

 Implementation:
 Class has been implemented using Java8, TestNG, Maven.